newatoms/beta/_private/customers/stby/posts-and-research/combined-resume/combined-resume-post.md

 ### Astrid Lubsen

-in 2006 Astrid Lubsen did an internship as a industrial design student at	Care & Health Applications group in Philips Research.
+In 2006 Astrid Lubsen did an internship as a industrial design student at	the Care & Health Applications research group at Philips.
 From 2009 until 2010 she was a user researcher in	CitiLaband, and in 2011 she became the head of the Open Design Lab and Concept developer at the Waag Society, until 2015 when she joined STBY as a	Design Researcher.

 ### Ingrid Wendel